Python Modules: A Simple Guide

 - Use

-to load a module, orfrom ... import
+importto load a module, orfrom ... importto load specific parts.

 - Use